You Are Not Starting Over

 Slow down on the first read.
 Last time, you may have skimmed a question and picked the answer that matched what you thought it asked.
 Scenario questions are built so that the wrong answers match common misreadings.
 Read the full question before looking at the choices.
 Read it once for the situation, once for what it is actually asking.
 The tricky questions strategy guide covers the specific reading techniques for EXCEPT/NOT questions, double negatives, and extraneous information in word problems.

 Watch for EXCEPT and NOT.
 These words flip the question.
 "All of the following are true EXCEPT" means you are looking for the false statement.
-Students miss 2 to 3 questions per exam purely because they missed one of these words.
-If you circle every EXCEPT and NOT on your scratch board as you encounter them, you will not miss them.
+It is common to lose easy points by missing one of these words.
+If you mark every EXCEPT and NOT on your scratch board as you encounter them, you are less likely to answer the opposite question.

 Use the flag system strategically.
 You already know how it works from your first attempt.
 This time, do not just flag hard questions.
 Flag any question where you are torn between two answers.
 Answer it with your best guess, flag it, and come back after you have finished everything else.
 Fresh eyes on a flagged question often spot the detail you missed the first time.